 Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations 2.3.1.
-Powers to grant scarce resources (radio frequencies and numbering) 31 Under the EU regulatory framework there is a requirement that issuing general authorisations or individual rights of use of radio frequencies used for electronic communications are done by competent national authorities; when it comes to granting rights of use of numbering resources the function shall be performed by the NRA.
-For the granting of rights of use of spectrum, the EU transposition experience demonstrates preference of MSs to provide the NRAs with powers to issue the rights of use.
-According to legislation the approval of Table of Frequency allocation is done by the Ministry.
-Under the law "On Electronic Communications", radio frequency authorisations are granted by PSRC based on the competitive applications or auction.
-The undertakings are required to submit a notification prescribed by the PSRC and notification shall be accompanied by an application fee.
-According to the law "On Electronic Communications", the PSRC shall approve the national numbering plan and issue a number or code to an undertaking based on application.
-With the Resolutions the PSRC approved the procedure for issuing authorisation for radiofrequency usage, the rules of mobile number transfer services of public electronic communication networks, the rules on issuing authorisation for numbers and codes and their usage, the rules for reservation of numbers and codes for special services of service.
-No recommendations on the matter as the reviewed AM legislation in force covers the EU regulatory framework requirements.
-2.3.2. radio frequencies 32 The EU regulatory framework requires the MSs to ensure effective management of radiofrequencies, allowing for decision making discretion on the institutional setup on the national level to lie with the MSs themselves.
+Powers to grant scarce resources (radio frequencies and numbering) 33 Under the EU regulatory framework there is a requirement that issuing general authorisations or individual rights of use of radio frequencies used for electronic communications are done by competent national authorities; when it comes to granting rights of use of numbering resources the function shall be performed by the NRA.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements. • For the granting of rights of use of spectrum, the EU transposition experience demonstrates preference of MSs to provide the NRAs with powers to issue the rights of use. • The law "On Electronic Communications" Ministry of Economy and Infrastructure promotes the harmonization of the use of radio spectrum resources and performs the efficient management of the radio spectrum resources.
+The law "On Electronic Communications" mandates the ANRCETI to issue the rights of use of radiofrequency spectrum and numbering respectively.
+2.3.2.
+Powers to monitor radio frequencies 34 The EU regulatory framework requires the MSs to ensure effective management of radiofrequencies, allowing for decision making discretion on the institutional setup on the national level to lie with the MSs themselves.
 The EU MSs according to the information available to the EU4Digital have opted in most cases for management or shared responsibility of management to lie with the NRAs.
-According to legislation the approval of Table of frequency allocation is done by the Ministry.
-Under the law "On Electronic Communications", radio frequency authorisations are granted by PSRC based on the competitive applications or auction.
-The undertakings are required to submit a notification prescribed by the PSRC and notification shall be accompanied by an application fee.
-The PSRC is in charge of spectrum management to the extent of assigning of rights of use but not planning or monitoring.
-Review the legislation by providing the PSRC the rights of planning and monitoring the use of spectrum management allocated for commercial use.
+Review the law "On Electronic Communications" to transfer the obligation and powers of managing of spectrum resources to NRA, the ANRCETI.
+The law "On Electronic Communications" governs the radio frequencies usage matters in MD.
+Pursuant to this law Ministry of Economy and Infrastructure promotes the harmonization of the use and performs the efficient management of the radio spectrum resources.
+The law "On Electronic Communications" mandates the ANRCETI to issue the rights of use of radiofrequency spectrum and numbering respectively.
 2.3.3.
-Powers to manage numbering plans 33 The EU regulatory framework stipulates that MSs shall ensure that NRAs control the granting of rights of use of all national numbering resources and the management of the national numbering plans.
-According to the law "On Electronic Communications", the PSRC shall adopt national numbering plan and issue rights of use for a number or code to an undertaking based on application.
-No recommendations on the matter as the reviewed AM legislation in force covers the EU regulatory framework requirements.
+Powers to manage numbering plans 35 The EU regulatory framework stipulates that MSs shall ensure that NRA control the granting of rights of use of all national numbering resources and the management of the national numbering plans.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements.

-Directive 2002/21/EC (Framework Directive): Article 9 - Management of radio frequencies for electronic communications services; Article 10 - Numbering, naming and addressing.
+33 Directive 2002/21/EC (Framework Directive): Article 9 - Management of radio frequencies for electronic communications services; Article 10 - Numbering, naming and addressing.

-Directive 2002/21/EC (Framework Directive): Article 9 - Management of radio frequencies for electronic communications services.
+34 Directive 2002/21/EC (Framework Directive): Article 9 - Management of radio frequencies for electronic communications services.

-Directive 2002/21/EC (Framework Directive): Article 10 - Numbering, naming and addressing.
+35 Directive 2002/21/EC (Framework Directive): Article 10 - Numbering, naming and addressing.